 Skip to content

-Drew has served on the city of Fort Lauderdale Historic Preservation Board and enjoys volunteering for or supporting various community organizations, including Fort Lauderdale’s FLITE Center, whose mission is to offer comprehensive access to services for youth aging out of foster care.
+Drew has served on the city of Fort Lauderdale Historic Preservation Board and volunteers for or supports various community organizations, including Fort Lauderdale’s FLITE Center, whose mission is to provide comprehensive services for youth aging out of foster care.
 He is also an active member of ICSC, NAIOP and the Urban Land Institute (ULI), serving on ULI Florida’s Urban Development and Mixed-Use Product Council.

 Education